-The IT Digital & Organizational Transformation team works closely with all OSU IT units, University Human Resources (UHR) and other offices to ensure our efforts in IT are connected, holistic in approach, and not duplicative.
-The following resources are offered to help, support, and educate the OSU community.
+The Digital & Organizational Transformation team works with all OSU IT units and other OSU offices to ensure our IT efforts are connected, holistic in approach, and not duplicative.
+The following information describes our teams and services:

 The MyOregonState Training & Professional Development dashboard allows you to peruse and search from among dozens of trainings offered by various OSU offices for current OSU employees.